palewire/palewire/README.md

 ## Hello.
 My name is Ben Welsh.

 I’m an Iowan living in New York City.
-I work as a journalist, albeit an unconventional one.
-I specialize in what some people call [data journalism](https://en.wikipedia.org/wiki/Data_journalism), some call [computational journalism](https://en.wikipedia.org/wiki/Computational_journalism) and some others call [computer-assisted reporting](https://en.wikipedia.org/wiki/Computer-assisted_reporting).
+I am a reporter, an editor and a computer programmer.
+My job is to use those skills, together, to find and tell stories.

 This README includes a directory of my open-source computer code on GitHub and other platforms.
 It does not include the dozens of apps, stories and graphics I've published as part of my journalism career.
 For that, visit [palewi.re](https://palewi.re/who-is-ben-welsh/) to find my résumé, a database of [my news clips](https://palewi.re/work/) and an archive of [my public-speaking engagements](https://palewi.re/talks/).